-"Annual Report Date" means the date that is nine months after the end of the District's fiscal year (currently April 1 based on the District's fiscal year end of June 30).
+"Annual Report Date" means the date that is nine months after the end of the District's fiscal year (currently by April 1 based on the District's fiscal year end of June 30).

-"Dissemination Agent" means, initially the District, or any successor third party Dissemination Agent designated in writing by the District and which has filed with the District a written acceptance of such designation.
+"Dissemination Agent" means Isom Advisors, a Division of Urban Futures, Inc., or any successor Dissemination Agent designated in writing by the District and which has filed with the District a written acceptance of such designation.